cjoana/cjoana.github.io/index.md

 I am a theoretical and computational physicist specializing in early Universe cosmology.
 My research interests include inflation, primordial black holes, and gravitational waves from cosmological sources.
 I combine numerical relativity and analytical approaches to explore fundamental questions about the origin and evolution of the Universe.

-I am currently transitioning to a postdoctoral position at **ICTP-AP in Beijing**.
+I am a postdoctoral researcher at **ICTP-AP in Beijing**.
 Previously, I was a postdoctoral fellow at the *Institute of Theoretical Physics, Chinese Academy of Sciences (ITP-CAS)*.
 I have also been a visiting researcher at *Institute of Science Tokyo* in Ookayama/Tokyo and at the *Universite Libre de Bruxelles (ULB)* in Brussels.

 I did my PhD at the **Universite Catholique de Louvain (UCLouvain)** and my thesis focused on **numerical relativity approaches to the early Universe**, where I investigated initial conditions for inflation and scenarios involving gravitational collapse, particularly for the formation of primordial black holes.
 You can check out my [blog pages](https://cjoana.github.io/blogs/) where I write summaries of some of my publications.
 From time to time I make video animations of my simulations, which can be found in [here](https://cjoana.github.io/gallery/).